 “I’m sorry?”

 Jager claps his hand on my shoulder.
 I see it coming and try not to flinch.
 “I heard you have trouble,” he says, leading me away from the other men.
 “I have trouble myself.
 You see, I want to destroy Milkmaids before they destroy us.
 Self-defense, yes?
-And perhaps boon to universe, they are not men.
+And perhaps boon to Universe, they are not men.
 Animals in armor are animals all the same.
 But put hit on team would be, as you say, bad precedent.
 Never in history of League has this happened.
 Our fear should not rule us to break tradition.
 So I keep Milkmaids away without killing them.
 Easy.
 It is good you came to see me.”

 He lets go of my shoulder.
 We’re at the end of the corridor, at the exit.
 Jager turns to go back, and I realize I have no idea what he’s talking about.
 Do I want to know?
 Is it good enough that we won’t be playing the Milkmaids tonight, or do I really have to be aware of the circumstances that make that possible?